HaraldoFilho/HaraldoFilho/README.md

 My hobbies are [**photography**](https://haraldoalbergaria.photos) and [**travelling**](https://nos2viajando.net/solo) and I love to combine both on my vacations.
 When at home, I like to watch movies and TV shows (I❤️[Star Trek](star_trek)!).

-To know a little more about my professional life and my learning achievements, please visit [**my personal webpage**](https://haraldofilho.github.io).

 And that's it.

 [🖖](https://haraldofilho.github.io/pages/spock/) Live long and prosper!